Education and Workforce

 Sponsor: Sen. David C. Farnsworth (R)

 Summary: Defines the ARS, formulas and scenarios to utilize when determining the appropriate state student funding formula.
-Strikes and updates various charter school funding formulas and scenarios.
-Outlines how elections to determine which school funding formula to use are to be run.
+Strikes and updates various school district and charter school funding formulas and scenarios.
+Outlines scenarios where the school district Governing Board may elect to use the state formula or put the question to the voters.
+Excludes career technical education districts from the definition of “school district” pursuant to this legislation.
 Alters appropriate chapter headings in the ARS.
-Establishes the State Student Funding Formula and provides instruction on when and how to use the formula.
+Establishes the State Student Funding Formula and provides instruction on when and how to use the formula, and the per student allotment of funds for students in Grades K through 12.
+Lists mandatory deductions from the base school district funding amount per student.
+Establishes equalization methods and applicable qualifying tax rates for various school districts.
 Defines the base revenue control limit for school districts that elect to use the State Student Funding Formula.
-Defines applicable tax formulas and weights for school districts based on their choices in regards to school funding formulas.
-Outlines school incentives for parents to agree to specific state school funding schemes.
+Contains an emergency clause.
 (More.)
+AS PASSED SENATE.

 Comment: